LuisLabMO/Blynk-Watering-System/README.md

 I like plants, I like to be eco-friendly, love electronics, but how can I fit those things together? enters the **Smart Modular Watering System**.

-By using the [SparkFun ESP8266 Blynk Board](https://www.sparkfun.com/products/13794) you can build a system that monitors the level of the water reservoir and will water your plants automatically at the right moment.
+By using the [SparkFun ESP8266 Blynk Board](https://www.sparkfun.com/products/13794) with the [Blynk app](https://www.blynk.cc) you can build a system that monitors the level of the water reservoir and will water your plants automatically at the right moment.

+> **It will help you save water!**

-## Sensors
+## Sensors data

-Data collected from sensors is being used to decide when is the right time to water the plants, and to send alerts when the water reservoir is low and more:
+Data collected from sensors is used to decide when is the right time to water the plants, to send alerts when the water reservoir is low and more:

 * **Soil moisture sensor**: accurately measures the actual soil moisture.
 * An **ultrasonic distance sensor** can be used to measure the level of the water reservoir with good reliability.
 * **UV sensor** data may help you decide whether your plant needs more shadow or direct sunlight.
 * **Temperature** and **humidity** sensors can also help deciding about critical conditions for your plants.
-* It will help you save water!.
-It will water the plants when is required and the water reservoir can be filled-up with rainwater.

 ## The Blynk App